Female Pattern Baldness: Causes, Treatment, And Prevention

 What Is Female Pattern Baldness?

 Female pattern baldness is characterized with excess hair loss and thinning.
-Although hair loss and balding is more common in males, females may also experience it.
+Although hair loss and balding is often associated with males, hair loss in women is also quite common.
 Women with female pattern baldness experience hair thinning that affects their hair volume.
 Although there will be no receding hairline, the scalp becomes visible.

 Let us take a look at the various causes of female pattern baldness.